hashicorp/otto/website/source/intro/index.html.markdown

   build development environments ([Vagrant](https://vagrantup.com)), launch servers ([Terraform](https://terraform.io)), configure services ([Consul](https://consul.io)), and more.
-Otto builds on tools that powers the world's largest websites.
+Otto builds on tools that power the world's largest websites.
   Otto automatically installs and manages all of this tooling, so you don't have to.